romashovdmitry/global_hr_rag/README.md

 Edit `.env` and set at least `GROQ_API_KEY` if you want fast cloud inference (recommended).
 Without it, the stack falls back to local Ollama (slower on CPU).

+So, you should get the token on groq website, it's easy.

 ```bash
 docker compose -f docker-compose.local.yml up --build
 ```